takahirom/roborazzi/README.md

 </td><td>

-To validate changes made to an image, execute the `verifyRoborazziDebug` task.
+Validate changes made to an image.
 If there is any difference between the current image and the saved one, the test will fail.

 </td>
 </tr>